CodingItWrong/outsidein.dev/docs/react/1-setup.md

 ## Filling In the Readme
 Our final setup task before we begin developing features is "Fill In Readme".
 Drag it to "In Progress" in Trello.

 Writing down helpful information to help future developers (including yourself) work on the app is important.
 Open `README.md` and see what Create React App created for us by default.
-It’s a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about Create React App.
-If these commands weren’t in here, I would recommend that we add them: how to run, build, and test.
+It's a fairly minimal readme that lists the NPM scripts available, as well as links to learn more about Create React App.
+If these commands weren't in here, I would recommend that we add them: how to run, build, and test.

-Let’s add a description of the project and link to production, filling in your Netlify domain:
+Let's add a description of the project and link to production, filling in your Netlify domain:

 ```diff
 +# opinion-ate